ys112/tp/docs/UserGuide.md

 Format: `export <FileName>`

 * Achieve an additional layer of organisation to properly arrange contacts
+* Specifying a `<FileName>` that already exists in the "data" folder will overwrite the existing one

 Examples:
-*  `export saved_contacts` will save contacts from the current page into an external JSON file named "saved_contacts.txt".
+*  `export saved_contacts` will save contacts from the current page into an external JSON file named "saved_contacts.json" under the "data" folder.

 ### Importing applicants : `import`
 Using `import` will open a dialog for user to select the json file to import.